11th ALMA Awards

 The 11th ALMA Awards honored the accomplishments made by Hispanics in film, television, and music in 2008.
-The ceremony was held on September 17, 2009 at the Santa Monica Civic Auditorium.
+The ceremony was held on September 17, 2009 at the Royce Hall.

 The ceremony aired on ABC for the last time after 9 years, moving to NBC in 2011.

 Winners and nominees

 The following is a list of the nominees from film, television, and music; the winners are bolded.